JSBA Home About Jacob Sheep JSBA Registry Information Member Classifieds Fiber Listings

 BODY COLOR and FLEECE:

-• Fleeces grading 60 Bradford count or higher
+• Fleeces grading 60 Bradford count or higher (23.50 microns or finer)

-• Fleeces grading 40 Bradford count or lower
+• Fleeces grading 40 Bradford count or lower (38.09 microns or coarser)

 • Double coating